• Facebook

 Imposter Syndrome

-Depending on the severity of her need and how locked into this dynamic you will try valiantly to look good for Mom.
-Normal life struggles—with your career, your relationships, anything really—can send you into an anxious tailspin if you worry you are not measuring up.
-You wear a mask of perfection even though you feel anything but.
+Everyday life struggles—with your career, your relationships, anything really—can send you into an anxious tailspin if you worry you are not measuring up.

-You buy into the myth that exceptional is the only acceptable standard, and if you feel you are falling short in some way, you do your best to hide it.
-As a consequence, you are prone to Imposter Syndrome.
+You buy into the myth that exceptional is the only acceptable standard, and if you feel you are falling short somehow, you do your best to hide it.

 You may look as though you don’t have a care in the world, but deep down inside, you may feel like a fraud just waiting for someone to find you out.

-Believing mother knows best
+Believing mother knows best.

 You are prone to go along with the idea that Mom knows best and tell yourself that she only wants the best for you.
-Even though it irritates you on one level, it also seems normal to you that she is constantly correcting and “improving” you.
-Even if she doesn’t offer it, you seek out her input.
-That becomes the expectation.
-On a more unconscious level, you are careful not to outshine her.
+Even though it irritates you on one level, it also seems normal that she is constantly correcting and “improving” you.

-You stay forever, her apprentice.
+In this way, you stay forever, her apprentice.

 Thinking you are at fault and responsible for your mother’s happiness –